HomeHealthDeath hoax of Poonam Pandey reminds of deadly cervical cancer

 Understanding Cervical Cancer: Symptoms, Causes, and Prevention

-Cervical cancer, one of the most prevalent cancers among globally, originates from abnormal cell growth in the cervix, the lower part of the uterus connected to the vagina.
+Cervical cancer, one of the most prevalent cancers among women globally, originates from abnormal cell growth in the cervix, the lower part of the uterus connected to the vagina.
 The primary cause of cervical cancer is the Human Papillomavirus (HPV), a common virus transmitted through sexual contact.
 While most HPV infections resolve spontaneously, persistent infections can lead to the development of cervical cancer over time.

-The government's recent announcement to provide free Cervical Cancer Vaccines for girls aged 9 to 14 is a groundbreaking that comes at a critical juncture.
+The government's recent announcement to provide free Cervical Cancer Vaccines for girls aged 9 to 14 is a groundbreaking initiative that comes at a critical juncture.
 Cervical cancer, ranking as the 4th leading cause of death worldwide, underscores the urgency and significance of preventive measures.
-This move not only a concerning global statistic but also reflects a proactive stance by the government to curb the impact of this formidable health challenge.
-By prioritizing vaccination for young girls, the initiative demonstrates a commitment to reducing the burden of cervical cancer and fostering a healthier future for the nation.
+This move not only addresses a concerning global health statistic but also reflects a proactive stance by the government to curb the impact of this formidable health challenge.
+By prioritizing vaccination for young girls, the initiative demonstrates a commitment to reducing the burden of cervical cancer and fostering a healthier future for the .

 Cervical cancer originates from the growth of cells in the cervix, the lower part of the uterus connected to the vagina.
 Most cases of cervical cancer are linked to various strains of the human papillomavirus (HPV), a common infection transmitted through sexual contact.
 While the body's immune system can often combat HPV upon exposure, in a small percentage of individuals, the virus persists for an extended period, contributing to the development of cancerous cervical cells.